Legal advice on Maritime, Admiralty, and Ship Arrest in Bangladesh

 • any claim for forfeiture or condemnation of a ship or of goods

-Mode of exercise:
+Mode of Exercise:

 The admiralty jurisdiction of the High Court Division may be exercised in personam and action in rem along with some conditions.
 The Admiralty Jurisdiction of the High Court Division as the Court of Admiralty may be exercised through an action in rem against the ship, aircraft, or property.